 – drawing up the record of the marriage banns and posting it online in the consular register;

 – celebrating consular marriages and establishing civil partnerships, provided that local laws permit it.
 The celebration of marriage may be refused when the parties do not reside in the consular district.
 The establishment of civil partnership takes place before the Head of the consular office that is competent for either of the parties’ place of residence.

 - Italian citizens are required to notify of all changes in their civil status (by providing the relevant deeds or other documentation), which occur during their stay abroad, to the consular office competent for the place where the event occurred.

 - Civil status documents relating to events that occurred abroad may be submitted by the parties concerned and by anyone who has an interest in them, either directly to the Italian Municipality to which they belong (see Article 12, § 11, Presidential Decree No. 396/2000) or to the competent consular office (the one where the party concerned resides or the one in the district of which the documents were drawn up).

-The certificates released by the signatory Countries of the Vienna Convention of 8 September 1976, providing for the issue of a multi-lingual form, are exempted from the obligation to be authenticated and translated.
-These Countries are: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Cape Verde, Croatia, Estonia, France, Germany, Italy, Lithuania, Luxembourg, Macedonia, Moldova, Montenegro, the Netherlands, Poland, Portugal, Romania, Serbia, Slovenia, Spain, Switzerland and Turkey.
-It should be noted that at present the aforesaid Vienna Convention cannot apply to Greece, even if it is one of the signatories of the Convention, because it has not yet proceeded to ratify it.
+- Documents issued by countries that have acceded to the Vienna Convention of September 8, 1976, which provides for the issuance of a multilingual form, are exempt from legalisation and translation.
+These countries are the following: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Estonia, France, Germany, Italy, Lithuania, Luxembourg, Macedonia, Moldova, Montenegro, the Netherlands, Poland, Portugal, Romania, Serbia, Slovenia, Spain, Switzerland and Turkey.
+It should be noted that the aforementioned Vienna Convention cannot currently be applied to Greece which, although being a signatory country, has not yet ratified it.